What is anxiety?

 Anxiety is usually brought about stressful situations.
 In certain circumstances it’s useful, alerting us to threats or hazardous situations, but it can also become destructive and unwanted.
 If your anxiety is linked to an identifiable instance or event you might know what caused it, and this might give clues about how to treat it.
 If it wasn’t triggered by a specific event however, the causes of anxiety are less clear.
 This might even add to your sense of anxiety, because you might think there’s no way to stop these feelings getting out of control.
-Anxiety is sometimes the result of multiple factors including psychological development, personal environment, and even family background.
+Anxiety is sometimes the result of multiple factors including psychological development, personal environment, and family background.

 Anxiety therapy and counselling

-If anxiety is starting to interfere with your daily life however you should seek first advice from your GP.
-They can check for any physical reason underlying reason for your anxiety and might suggest engaging with a trained counsellor or psychotherapist.
+If anxiety is starting to interfere with your daily life you should seek first advice from your GP.
+They can check for any physical reason underlying reasons, and might suggest engaging with a trained counsellor or psychotherapist.
 Treatment might follow in the form of talking therapy, especially Cognitive Behavioural Therapy (CBT), which has proved to be useful in helping many people cope with anxiety disorder.
 Also, a mixture of anxiety therapy and medication prescribed by a GP have proved effective.
 You could also try self-help channels such as stress reducing techniques and meditation.
 Remember, it is always better to check with your GP about any medication you are considering.